mjhea0/jquery-madlibs/readme.md

 ### What's going on?

 This added the padding to the top of the page and also set a maximum width to the `.container` class.

-Find that class in our HTML file.
+> Find that class in the HTML file.
 Try tweaking the pixel values to alter the look of the page.

 Test out the page in you browser.
 Insert a word into the input box and click the button.
 Nothing happens.
 Well, actually, the page just refreshed.
 We need to somehow grab that inputted word and do *something* with it.